-Gardeners across Wearside could be in the running for top prizes as we launch our sixth annual gardening competition.
+Gardeners across Wearside could be in the running for top prizes in our seventh annual gardening competition.

-We've teamed up with our contractors ENGIE and Tolent to launch ‘Ready, Set, Grow’ – a competition encouraging green fingered tenants, community groups and schools to share their green spaces.
+We have teamed up with our contractors RE:GEN Group and Esh Construction to launch ‘Ready, Set, Grow’ – a competition encouraging green fingered tenants, community groups and schools to share their green spaces.

-With a £200 cash prize available for winning gardens, judges will be looking to recognise those who have pride in their home, neighbourhood, and community.
+With vouchers worth £200 available for winning gardens, judges will be looking to recognise those who have pride in their home, neighbourhood, and community.

-The judges will be looking for outdoor spaces that improve the appearance of neighbourhoods and show the hard work that’s taken place across Sunderland’s gardens.
+The judges will be looking for gardens that improve the appearance of neighbourhoods and show the hard work that’s taken place across Sunderland’s gardens.

 Whether you’re a beginner gardener, green fingered, or a school or community group, the competition is open to you!

-All community groups and schools in Sunderland are able to enter the best community/school garden category.
+All community groups and schools in Sunderland can enter the best community/school garden category.

-Entries should be submitted before Friday 18 June 2021 and judging will take place from 28 June 2021.
+Entries should be submitted before Friday 16 June 2023 and judging will take place early July.
 The winner will be announced shortly after.